Concise and Effective Network for 3D Human Modeling from Orthogonal Silhouettes: Metrics Evaluation and Implementation Details

 \subsection{With or without fusion blocks}

 Now we study the functionality of the blocks used in our network for fusing features between front and side views.
 After removing all the blocks for fusion, our network will degenerate into another architecture as shown in Fig.\ref{fig:withoutfusion}, which is similar to the network presented in \cite{ji2019human}.
-The {training} dataset is then employed to check the effectiveness of these two networks.
+The training dataset is then employed to check the effectiveness of these two networks.
 The curves of CDF are generated for both $E_{max}$ and $E_{aver}$ as shown in Fig.\ref{fig:fusion_pooling}.
 It can be observed that the accuracy of reconstruction can be significantly improved after adding the fusion blocks.
-The values of $\bar{E}_{aver}$ and $\bar{E}_{max}$ drop from {$0.31$} to {$0.27$} and from {$1.44$} to {$1.15$} respectively.
-The comparison of reconstruction with vs. without fusion blocks on two examples can also be found in Fig.\ref{fig:fusion_examples}, where the shape deviation errors are visualized as color maps.
+The values of $\bar{E}_{aver}$ and $\bar{E}_{max}$ drop from $0.31$ to $0.27$ and from $1.44$ to $1.15$ respectively.
+The comparison of reconstruction with vs. without fusion blocks on two examples can also be found in Fig.\ref{fig:fusion_examples}, where the shape deviation errors are visualized as color maps. \revise{}{Based on the results obtained from experiment, we believe that our architecture can be used as a basic network, which can derive different variants by modifying the structures of BlockA and BlockB according to the strategy of multi-modal fusion learning~\cite{gao2020survey}.}